keerthi-kishan/Interview-Prep-Tracke/README.md

 # Interview-Prep-Tracker
+Team Members:

+    * Tenali Keerthi Kishan
+    * Kolli Sai Teja
+    * Diaval Sai Vignesh
+    * Alluri Aravind Lenin

 This is an web application which helps for the preparation of interviews by providing previous years experiences of others and also by providing good programming questions to practice.

 ### Used Tech
 * Node.js